 As a small company, you need tools that will help you achieve your daily business easier.
 From project management to time-tracking, the possibilities are endless.
 Here is the list of apps I use almost on a daily basis.

 I came up with this list mostly because I’m curious to have your feedback.
 Do you use some of them as well?
 Or did make a different choice?
 Why?

 Trello – Collaborative task management

 When working with clients or partners this software will come in handy.
-It is super easy use and setup.
-You don’t need any training to learn how to assign, comment, make checklists or attach medias to each tasks.
+It is super easy to use and setup.
+You don’t need any training to learn how to assign, comment, make checklists or attach medias to each task.

 – The design of the app.